Crabzie/Exercism_Solutions/README.md

 ## How to use this repo ?

-- Stuff to do before navigating through this repository:
+- Before navigating through this repository:

   - Make sure to visit the track syllabus before navigating through the repo, https://exercism.org/tracks/(trackname)/concepts
     i.e https://exercism.org/tracks/go/concepts for golang, https://exercism.org/tracks/python/concepts for python ...etc.